 With a B-1 or B-2 visa, you may stay in the USA for up to 180 days at a time.
 However, the visa itself is generally valid for ten years.
 This means that within ten years, you can enter the country repeatedly for 180 days.

-However, make sure that the periods between your entries are not too short, as otherwise, the US authorities may suspect an immigration intent.
+However, make sure that the periods between your entries are not too short.
+Otherwise, the US authorities may suspect an immigration intent.

 To apply for the B-1 or B-2 visa, you can contact your local US embassy or consulate via the official visa service provider, CGI Federal, and go through the following steps: